Debate: Regulation versus self-regulation

 This debate took place on Tuesday 19 April 2016.

-- Read a post-debate summary and commentary (PDF File 293 KB), discussed by Chloe Hampton of the Sustainable Communities Institute.
+- Read a post-debate summary and commentary (PDF File 293 KB), discussed by Chloe Hampton, formerly of the Sustainable Communities Institute.
 You can also read Chloe's pre-debate accompanying article (PDF File 321 KB) about the main factors influencing the debate.

 About the debate